This blog post was first published in 2018.

 We refer to this as zero-downtime deployment, and nowadays we support this as a matter of course, and regularly release new versions of our cloud services inside of office hours.
 If something should go wrong once in a blue moon, all the relevant experts who can help, are at work.

 Want to know more about how we work to develop technology that will make businesses more efficient and society better?
-Visit our blog category page “Technology”.
+Read more blog posts within Technology.

 Many of the nonfunctional requirements we think are important, are easier to implement on one of the large public cloud platforms, than in less mature cloud platforms.
 The total self-service nature of public cloud means that a team can more effectively take full responsibility for everything related to infrastructure and operations.